Home page for weldreality.com. ©

 MANY COMPANIES WILL PURCHASE UNNECESSARY

-CARBON STEELS, METAL CORED
+CARBON STEEL METAL CORED

 MANY COMPANIES WILL PURCHASE USELESS THREE PART GAS MIXES THAT CONTAIN OXYGEN WHICH BY THE WAY IS DETRIMENTAL TO MOST MIG WELDS.
 SAVINGS ARE ATTAINED BY USING LOWER COST, TWO COMPONENT ARGON - 10 TO 20% CO2, MIG GAS MIXES.